Sharequesid/Sharequesid/README.md

 Hello my self  ✨ _Shareque siddiqui_ ✨ As as android developer having knowledge of 6+ years in IT industry.
 But currently i am doing *Freelancing work*

-This Portfolio is under working so please waite for completion moving projects from bitbucket:

 - 🔭 I’m currently working on **Freelancing Android app**
 - 🌱 I’m currently learning Jetpack Compose
 - 👯 I’m looking to collaborate on Different Project in future